20 Benefits of Coconut Oil

 It Can Be Used in the Bedroom

 There are many life-enhancing uses for coconut oil but one of the most fun results takes place in the bedroom.
 You’d use it in there for the same reasons that you’d use it in other rooms in the house: It’s yummy, it’s organic, it’s all natural, and it stops things from sticking.
 I’m talking about sex, people!
 Not only does coconut oil feel, taste, and smell good when used to add a little flavor to your sex life, but it also happens to be good for you.
 It’s moisturizing and, as noted above, it’s anti-fungal and anti-bacterial, which means it does a great job at preventing yeast infections—unlike riskier foods like whipped cream.
 As with any oil, coconut oil shouldn’t be used with latex condoms because it will weaken the latex, resulting in tears, breaks, and potentially children.
-While you’re slipping the benefits of coconut oil into your sex life, be sure to avoid these 27 Foods That Mess With Your Sex Drive!
+While you’re slipping the benefits of coconut oil into your sex life, be sure to avoid these foods that mess with your sex drive!

 It Can Help You Build and Maintain Muscle

-As mentioned above, MCT’s in coconut oil are good for upping your body’s energy expenditure and burning calories.
+As mentioned above, MCTs in coconut oil are good for upping your body’s energy expenditure and burning calories.
 Here’s yet another way this wonder-stuff can help you look better naked.
-It’s great for building muscle!
-MCTs found in coconut are also used in popular muscle building products like Muscle Milk.
+It’s great for building muscle, according to a Diabetes study!
+MCTs found in coconut are also used in popular muscle-building products like Perfect Keto Protein Powder.
 But many supplements use processed forms of MCT’s.
 By eating adding actual coconut oil, you’ll benefit from getting your MCT’s in their natural and most effective form.
 Add 3 tablespoons of it to a muscle building shake daily to feel the full benefits of coconut oil.

 Coconut Oil Curbs Appetite